Adaptive isogeometric analysis of high-order phase-field fracture based on THB-splines: Benchmark examples

 \subsection{Phase-field model comparison}

-Before elaborating on the adaptive refinement scheme in \cref{sec:adaptive_IGA}, we first elaborate on the choice of phase-field fracture model and its effect on the propagation of the damage field as well as on the reaction forces and the dissipated energy.
-The observations made in the following confirm the observations made by \cite{greco2024higher,greco_at1}.\\
+Before elaborating on the adaptive refinement scheme in \cref{sec:adaptive_IGA}, we first elaborate on the choice of phase-field fracture model and its effect on the propagation of the damage field as well as on the reaction forces and the dissipated energy. {\NEW The purpose of this section primarily is to present the results on the tensor-product B-spline bases for different phase-field formulations.}

 Firstly, \cref{fig:benchmarks_tensile_contour,fig:benchmarks_shear_contour} provide contour plots of the damage field at level $d=0.5$ in all load steps $u\in[0.45,0.600]\cdot 10^{-3}\:[mm]$ for the tensile case, and $u\in[0.93,1.2]\cdot 10^{-3}\:[mm]$ for the shear case.
 In these figures, the distance between two consecutive contours represents the speed of the crack.
 Consequently, it can be observed that the crack in the tensile test forms suddenly, typically in 2-3 load steps, while the crack in case of the shear test propagates over a series of time steps towards the end of the simulation.
 In addition, for both tests it can be observed that the crack for the fourth order AT-1 model is wider in general and that this model generally propagates faster and slightly earlier than the other models.\\